You Earned a Ticket!

 This may seem obvious, but income taxes are paid by people who have income.
 The majority of Californians pay little or no state income tax.
 California's income tax system is progressively indexed into nine tax brackets, which means that larger incomes are taxed at higher rates than smaller ones.
 California's top marginal income tax rate, 13.3%, is paid by about 90,000 of the state's top earners on the portion of their income above $1 million in a year.

-About half of California’s income taxes each year are collected from that year’s biggest income earners — the top 1%.
+These top taxpayers tend to live in a few areas of the state.
 In 2016, California collected over $1 billion in taxes from individuals in a single zip code in Palo Alto.
-(Check your zip code using the CalMatters map How Much Do Your Neighbors Pay in California Taxes?)
+(Check your zip code using the CalMatters map, How Much Do Your Neighbors Pay in California Taxes?)

 How much do California schools get from the lottery?